 Swarthmore College pays for one round-trip home for foreign students receiving financial aid.
 Normally, this trip is not authorized until after the completion of three semesters.
-See the Adviser for International Students and Scholars for details.
+Reach out to the Office of International Students & Scholars for details.

 Almost every U.S. citizen and many foreign citizens have a U.S. Social Security number.
 It is the standard means of identification in the U.S. and you will undoubtedly be asked for this number many times.
 The U.S. government, however, increasingly restricts the ease with which non-immigrants can obtain this number, without which a bank account or a driver's license cannot be obtained.
 Foreign students will now have to show that they have a job before the number will be issued.
 The nearest Social Security office is in Chester and can be easily reached by bus.
 Please note that merely having a Social Security number does not in itself authorize you to work off-campus.
 Working without authorization is regarded by USCIS as a serious offense and may jeopardize your immigration status.

 There are a number of people at the College who are ready and eager to help you.
-These include the Resident Assistants, WA's, Adviser for International Students and Scholars , Deans, faculty advisers, Counseling and Psychological Services and Health Center personnel, financial aid director, and Student Academic Mentors (SAMs).
+These include the Resident Assistants, WA's, Office of International Students & Scholars, Deans, faculty advisers, Counseling and Psychological Services and Health Center personnel, financial aid director, and Student Academic Mentors (SAMs).
 Please do not hesitate to ask for help.